Social Studies Program Administrator, Grades 6-12

 Tova Margolis currently teaches Modern World History and Gender Studies and is the advisor to the UNICEF Club.
 She graduated cum laude from Simmons College, earning a B.A. with a double major in History and Women's Studies.
 As an undergraduate, Mrs. Margolis spent two summers studying abroad in London and Prague.
 After completing her Bachelor's, Mrs. Margolis worked in sales in New York City.
 She returned to Simmons in 2007 to earn her M.A.T.
 Prior to joining the Bedford High School faculty in 2008, she completed her student teaching at Watertown High School.
 She lives in Brookline with her husband, daughter and dog.

-Lisa Predaina currently teaches Foundations of America, Modern World History, and Real World Social Studies.
+Lisa Predaina currently teaches U.S. History I, Modern World History, and Real World Social Studies.
 She also coaches the Varsity Volleyball team and the JV softball team.
 Prior to teaching at Bedford, she taught World History 1, Psychology and Sociology at Douglas High School in Douglas, MA.
 Ms. Predaina earned a B.A. in History graduating cum laude from the University of Colorado at Boulder in 2007.
 Upon relocating to Massachusetts she received her M.A.T. in History and Social Studies Education from Boston University in 2008.
 Originally from sunny Colorado, Ms. Predaina currently resides in South Boston.

-Dennis Walsh currently teaches Foundations of America and Sociology.
+Dennis Walsh currently teaches U.S. History I and Sociology.
 He started teaching at Bedford High School in 1997.
 He earned his M.A. from American Public University and a B.A. from Fitchburg State College where he majored in History and Education.
 Mr. Walsh is the head coach of the Bedford High School varsity girls' softball team.
 In his free time, he fishes for bass whenever possible and helps raise his four amazing children.
 He will always reside in his hometown Wilmington.

-John Wysokowski currently teaches Modern American History and American Government.
+John Wysokowski currently teaches U.S. History II and American Government.
 Originally from Rochester, New York, he is a graduate of the University of Massachusetts Amherst, where he studied history and music.
 Mr. Wysokowski earned his M.A. in Education from Nazareth College of Rochester.
 He has been teaching in Bedford since 2013.